 WHY VISIT INDIANA

-The Indianapolis 500 is more than a car race however.
-It’s a gigantic festival, with camping, glamping and two weeks of qualifying races before the main event.
-Pick-up trucks pull up at the Indianapolis Motor Speedway, pop open their boots, and unload beer and barbecues for pre-race tailgating.
+The Indianapolis 500 is more than a car race, however.
+It’s a gigantic festival, with camping, glamping, and two weeks of qualifying races before the main event.
+Pick-up trucks pull up at the Indianapolis Motor Speedway, pop opens their boots, and unload beer and barbecues for pre-race tailgating.
 Scantily clad fans party hard with live DJs and performers in the Snake Pit.
-And a massive parade of kaleidoscopic floats, giant balloons and marching bands takes place downtown on the eve of the final race.
+And a massive parade of kaleidoscopic floats, giant balloons, and marching bands takes place downtown on the eve of the final race.

 At the opposite end of the speed spectrum, Amish horse-drawn buggies rattle along rural lanes in Northern Indiana, where life takes a distinctly slower pace.
-A Heritage Trail weaves through thriving historic towns crammed with antiques stores, flea markets and turn-of-the-century buildings.
+A Heritage Trail weaves through thriving historic towns crammed with antique stores, flea markets, and turn-of-the-century buildings.

 For two weeks in August, half the state seems to land in Indianapolis once again for the Indiana State Fair, a massive agricultural spectacle blending animal shows with live concerts and fairground rides (no, that doesn’t mean cows on the teacups).

 Thrill-seekers are also well catered for in Indiana’s great outdoors.
 Hikers, bikers, and mountain climbers make a beeline for the forested hills of Brown County State Park, which lay claim to some of the most exquisite autumn scenery in North America.